 Updates and news

 The aim of this website is to collect all knowledge and analyse every aspect of Italia'90.
 The site is a work in progress, with also published material being continuously revised.
 We will only begin publishing match reports from the 1990 World Cup tournament when all qualifiers have been covered.
-We are currently (August 2018) focusing on the UEFA group 3 qualifiers, which will remain our priority for a while yet.
-To receive updates on twitter, follow @1990qual (kaltz) and @1990worldcup (domizio).
+We are currently (December 2019) working on UEFA qualifiers Group 5 and also cautiously stepping across the Atlantic in order to have a closer look at the CONMEBOL section of the Italia '90 qualification.

 From the news archives

 One of the last qualifiers covered at italia1990.com is Iceland v Soviet Union (31 August 1988) from UEFA Group 3, provided by our writer kaltz.
 In addition, we give you the front page of the Icelandic newspaper Tíminn on 1 September 1988: Its headline was not so much the result of the game, as the naked person who entered the field.
 This is allegedly the first time this phenomenon was witnessed on a sporting venue on the island.
 Insular innocence stolen.

 Italia1990.com is a website dedicated to the 1990 FIFA World Cup.
 With the aim to collect all knowledge and analyse every aspect of Italia'90, this website will for a considerable time be a work in progress.
 The website publishes everything worth to know not only about the World Cup tournament itself, but also its build-up, including the qualification stage.
 While match info and statistics are important, this website will also stress match reports, anecdotes and analyses.
 Two writers are currently engaged in the project, kaltz (@1990qual) and domizio (@1990worldcup).

 This website, italia1990.com, is non-commercial and unofficial, and not affiliated to FIFA.
 Header image: The sky above Stadio Olimpico, and the area around the stadium (1989).